Stu says: Ipswich Town 1 Preston North End 1 – Five observations

 © Copyright Stephen Waller

-Ipswich Town drew 1-1 with Preston North End, at Portman Road, in what was Paul Lambert’s first game in charge this afternoon.
+Ipswich Town drew 1-1 with Preston North End, at Portman Road, in what was Paul Lambert’s first game in charge yesterday.
 STUART WATSON gives his observations.

 Mixed emotions